Nedelis/jsonconfig4fabric/README.md

 ```
 `...` means other folders which we don't need for following examples

-Before reading examples, you should open JSONConfigHandler.java and read javadocs for each method we'll use.
+Before reading examples, you should open [JSONConfig4Fabric.java](https://github.com/Nedelis/jsonconfig4fabric/blob/main/JSONConfig4Fabric.java) and read javadocs for each method we'll use.

 > [Return to the table of contents](#table-of-contents)